The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 We live in a world of uncertainty.
-But in that uncertainty, lies a great deal of opportunity for those organizations capable of successfully executing a winning plan.
+But in that uncertainty lies a great deal of opportunity for those organisations capable of successfully executing a winning plan.

-Variance analysis, corridor planning, checkerboard diagrams and various other forms of scenario planning are just a few of the techniques routinely discussed as ways in which organizations could evaluate future business outcomes.
+Variance analysis, corridor planning, checkerboard diagrams and various other forms of Scenario Planning are just a few of the techniques routinely discussed as ways in which organisations could evaluate future business outcomes.

-However, before FP&A can begin to master any of these techniques, it is important that we understand where we are in the functional evolution of scenario planning and where we need to go in order to make scenario planning a truly powerful force for combating uncertainty.
+However, before Financial Planning & Analysis can begin to master any of these techniques, it is essential that we understand where we are in the functional evolution of Scenario Planning and where we need to go in order to make Scenario Planning a truly powerful force for combating uncertainty.

 Models essentially come in two distinct forms.

-Stochastic models are one form of model that deals with probability algorithms (regression analysis, Monte Carlo Analysis or even machine learning (AI)).
+Stochastic models are one form of model that deals with probability algorithms (regression analysis, Monte Carlo Analysis or even Machine Learning (ML)).

-Stochastic or probabilistic modeling operates best when you’re dealing with constraints such as time (short-term planning) or other resource constraints (number of Sales people in the field).
+Stochastic or probabilistic modelling operates best when you’re dealing with constraints such as time (short-term planning) or other resource constraints (number of Salespeople in the field).
 These natural limitations reduce or narrow the number of potential outcomes and therefore enable users to think in terms of probabilities (potential outcomes).

-On the other hand, deterministic modeling doesn’t necessarily share that same narrowing of resources.
-In fact, strategy modeling is often about trying to expand boundaries such as time horizons and funding limitations in order to evaluate growth opportunities.
+On the other hand, deterministic modelling doesn’t necessarily share that same narrowing of resources.
+In fact, strategy modelling is often about trying to expand boundaries such as time horizons and funding limitations in order to evaluate growth opportunities.